| Lawrence |

 Vice-Chair, ICC Commission on Arbitration and ADR

-Ismail Selim Cairo Regional Center for International Commercial Arbitration Egypt Egypt
+Cairo Regional Center for International Commercial Arbitration |

-Dr. Ismail Ahmed Abdelwahab Selim
+Prof. Dr. Ismail Ahmed Abdelwahab SELIM

 Director